jwparker1797/WeatherMap/README.md

 ## Widgets

 Widgets are a crucial element of web maps.
-For this weather map I included a bunch of great widgets.
+For this weather map, I included a bunch of great widgets.

-The widgets placed on the map include a handful of default ArcGIS API widgets like zoom, a basemap toggle, a fullscreen button, and a search bar that I use to get a location to send to the NWS API to pull a forecast.
+The widgets placed on the map include a handful of default ArcGIS API widgets like zoom, a basemap toggle, a fullscreen button, and a search bar used to get a location that is then sent to the NWS API which pulls a forecast.

 There are a few widgets placed in the accordian menu on the left side of the app that include a layer list (with visibility switches), a legend, and my custom forecast widget.